 It is much more difficult to obtain this type of mortgage than it was in the mid-2000s but it’s not impossible.

-You’ve always needed to put down a larger deposit for Buy to Lets and most lenders at the moment are looking for 25%.
+You’ve always needed to put down a larger deposit for buy to let mortgages in Beverley and most lenders at the moment are looking for 25%.